ampproject/amp-toolbox/packages/optimizer/README.md

 #### `minify`

-Minifies the generated HTML output.
-Requires [`terser`](https://www.npmjs.com/package/terser) to be installed when inlined `amp-script` should be minified.
-Combine with [separateKeyframes](#separateKeyframes) to also minify CSS.
+Minifies the generated HTML output and inlined CSS.

 - name: `minify`
 - valid options: `[true|false]`
-- default: `false`
+- default: `true`
 - used by: [MinifyHtml](lib/transformers/MinifyHtml.js), [SeparateKeyframes](lib/transformers/SeparateKeyframes.js)

-- additional dependency (when using amp-script): `npm install terser`
+**Warning:** this setting is not recommended when running AMP Optimizer in your backend on every request as execution time can increase by up to 7x.

 #### `optimizeAmpBind`